bangconghuynh/qsym2/README.md

 An example Python script that performs symmetry analysis for self-consistent-field calculations from Orca output files (parsed by [cclib](https://cclib.github.io/)) can be found at [`utils/qsym2_orca.py`](/utils/qsym2_orca.py).

+Another example where the Python bindings of QSym² are used extensively for the analysis of unitary and magnetic symmetry in the presence of external fields can be found in [QUEST](https://quest.codes/) and its complementary GUI, [QuestView](https://gitlab.com/Bspeake/questview).

 ## Authors and acknowledgement